satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T09_Write_And_Run_Your_Own_Yarn_Java_Program_Poll_Result_Analysis.md

 ![Job Results](images/tutorial-09/job_results.png "Job Results")

 Assuming that you spent approximately an hour, including the setup and running of MapReduce job, you could be ready with the election results by 11 AM.
-Then what, party until 5 PM :)
+Then what?
+Party until 5 PM :)

 ####Next Steps
 Tweak the code and see what other use cases you can solve using Hadoop MapReduce.